himotoyoshi/carray/guides/users/README.md

-# CArray documentation (drafts)
+# CArray User's Guide

-These are draft introductory documents for Ruby/CArray 3.0, written for readers new to CArray.
-They assume no prior knowledge of CArray 2.0; familiarity with NumPy or Numo::NArray may help but is not required.
+An introduction to Ruby/CArray 3.0, written for readers new to it.
+No prior knowledge of CArray 2.0 is assumed; familiarity with NumPy or Numo::NArray may help but is not required.

 The tone is plain and example-driven, introducing one topic at a time.
 Only settled, confirmed methods are shown.

-## How these documents are written
+## How this guide is written

-A few editorial principles guide these drafts.
+A few editorial principles guide these chapters.
 They are worth stating up front, both to set reader expectations and to keep later revisions consistent.

 - **Complete explanation, not a quick tutorial.** Each chapter aims to cover its